 The true Japanese way to eat sushi is omakase at the sushi counter.
 The idea is to eat the sushi as soon as the chef has prepared it.
 While the western equivalent is ‘chef’s choice’, the Japanese word actually means ‘entrust’.
 So this would be my first time entrusting someone with my sush (and $250!)

 Entering Ginza Onodera felt like stepping into Japan.
-The room was decorated in contemporary Japanese style with beautiful wood-paneled walls, ceilings, and Canadian wood countertops that get sanded once a week.
+The rooms decorated in contemporary Japanese style with beautiful wood-paneled walls, ceilings, and Canadian wood countertops that get sanded once a week.
 Behind the chef, I noticed his rack of Japanese sushi knives (called hocho), with only one unused.

 After each serving, he would announce the name of the fish in Japanese and our hostess would translate using a fish dictionary.
 Pointing to a picture book with both the Japanese and English names printed in big letters.
 And each time, I would smile and nod in acknowledgment, pretending that names like silver pomfret, horse mackerel or golden eye snapper meant something to me.

 By now, George and I were feeling a bit more awake and ordered a beer each, remembering to offer one to the chef.
 I guess I expected he would accept the drink and discreetly consume it as he carried on his work.
 I couldn’t have been more wrong.
-His face literally lit up with excitement at the mere suggestion, and once the beers were brought in, he comically made a toast after every sip, kanpai (cheers)!
+His face lit up with excitement at the mere suggestion, and once the beers were brought in, we toasted after every sip!
+Kanpai (cheers)!

 The mood now altered, the proverbial ice broken, it was time for introductions.
 We started to exchange hellos and names with the other guests.
 They were a couple with their daughter of university age and a family friend.
 As we got to names, the father introduced his daughter as Hime.
 Hime?
 George asked.
 So does that mean you are the o-sama?